 sudo apt-get install openvpn unzip

-- Navigate to OpenVPN directory by entering:
+- Navigate to the OpenVPN directory by entering the following command:

-- Download Surfshark OpenVPN configuration files:
+- Download the Surfshark OpenVPN Configuration files:

-sudo wget https://account.surfshark.com/api/v1/server/configurations
+sudo wget https://my.surfshark.com/vpn/api/v1/server/configurations

-- Extract `configurations.zip`:
+- Extract "Surfshark_Config.zip":

 sudo unzip configurations